greensky00/skiplist/README.md

 It basically uses STL atomic variables with C++ compiler, but they can be switched to built-in GCC atomic operations when we compile it with pure C compiler.

+This repository also contains STL-style lock-free `set` and `map` containers, based on Skiplist implementation.

 Author